stackery/wild-rydes-workshop/06-application-observability.md

 ![Start monitoring with Epsagon](images/06-epsagon-start-monitoring.png)

 Epsagon will automatically start monitoring your application.
-Order some unicorn rides, and let's see whats going on in Epsagon!
+Order some unicorn rides, and let's see what's going on in Epsagon!

 ### 5. View your application